Azure/azure-sdk/docs/dotnet/introduction.md

 ### Service Method Return Types {#dotnet-method-return}

 As mentioned above, service methods will often return `Response<T>`.
-The `T``can be either an unstructured payload (bytes of a storage blob) or a _model type_ representing deserialized response content.
-This section describes guidelines for the design of unstructured return types, _model types_, and all their transitive closure of dependencies (the _model graph_).
+The `T` can be either an unstructured payload (e.g. bytes of a storage blob) or a _model type_ representing deserialized response content.
+This section describes guidelines for the design of unstructured return types, _model types_, and all their transitive closure of public dependencies (i.e. the _model graph_).

 {% include requirement/MUST id="dotnet-service-return-unstructured-type" %} use one of the following return types to represent an unstructured payload: